EitanKats/data-science-sem-b/README.md

 ------

-3. Cats Vs Dogs (without neural networks) :cat:	 :dog:
+3. Cats Vs Dogs (Classification without neural networks) :cat:	 :dog:

 we had to classify pictures of cats and dogs from [kaggle](https://www.kaggle.com/c/dogs-vs-cats) without using neural networks.